egovelox/blog/nugae/format-usb-on-linux.md

 ---
-title: "formatting usb key on linux OS"
+title: "format a usb storage on a linux OS"
 description: "traditional post"
 date: "2020-02-09"
 public: true